EdgeCaseZA/FeedStoreAPI/documentation.md

 ##### 7.4.1.7 Main Features Node

 - The following attributes are mandatory: `numBedrooms`, `numBathrooms`.
+Please note that the type is a `double` and may contain decimal points.
+IE: `2.5` bathrooms.
 - All other attributes are optional.
 - If an attribute is not present, its value can be assumed to be 0.
 - The Units fields represent: `sqm` (Square Metres), `ha` (Hectares) and `ac`